tremo123/Ogar-unlimited/Installation.md

 (To install Node.js for linux simply do this `curl -sL https://deb.nodesource.com/setup_4.x | sudo -E bash - sudo apt-get install -y nodes` Then do this `sudo apt-get install -y build-essential`)

 (You can install and use Ogar unlimited on windows very quickly.
-First click `InstallWSForNoobs.bat` in src. then wait (it takes awhile) then click `ClickToStartForNoobs.bat` and your off! the next time you start the server, you only have to click `ClickToStartForNoobs.bat`)
+First click `InstallWS.bat` in src. then wait (it takes awhile) then click `ClickToStart.bat` and your off! the next time you start the server, you only have to click `ClickToStart.bat`)

 (If you want to control your server from different locations, use SSH)